Eric Cantona

-Éric Daniel Pierre Cantona (Éric; /fr/; born 24 May 1966) is a French former professional footballer who is currently an actor.
+Éric Daniel Pierre Cantona (/fr/; born 24 May 1966) is a French actor and former professional footballer.
 In his football career, Cantona was a physically strong and technically skilful player with both creative and goalscoring ability.
-Mostly utilised as a deep-lying forward, he was also capable of playing as a centre-forward, as a dedicated striker, as an attacking midfielder, or as a central midfielder.
+Mostly utilised as a deep-lying forward, he was also capable of playing as a centre-forward, a dedicated striker, an attacking midfielder, or a central midfielder.
 Regarded as one of the greatest players of his generation, he was named by Pelé in the FIFA 100 list of the world's greatest living players in 2004.

 Cantona played for Auxerre, Martigues, Marseille, Bordeaux, Montpellier, Nîmes and Leeds United, before ending his career at Manchester United, with whom he won four Premier League titles in five years, including two League and FA Cup Doubles.
 He wore the iconic number 7 shirt at Manchester United and was known for turning up his collar.
 He is affectionately nicknamed "King Eric" by Manchester United fans.
 Cantona won league championships in England and France in seven of his last eight full seasons as a professional, and at least one trophy in eight of his last nine.
 At international level, he played for the France national team and scored 20 goals in 45 matches.
 He appeared at UEFA Euro 1992 and, in preparation for Euro 96, was appointed captain in 1994.

 In 2003, Cantona was voted as Manchester United's greatest-ever player by Inside United magazine.
 He was an inaugural inductee into the English Football Hall of Fame in 2002.
 At the Premier League 10 Seasons Awards in 2003, he was voted the Overseas Player of the Decade.
 Cantona was inducted into the Premier League Hall of Fame in 2021.
 Charismatic and outspoken, Cantona's achievements in football were set against fallings out with coaches and team-mates, and a poor disciplinary record throughout his career, including a 1995 conviction for an assault on an abusive spectator, for which he received a two-week prison sentence, reduced to community service on appeal, and an eight-month suspension from football – preventing him from participating at Euro 96.

 In 1997, Cantona unexpectedly announced his retirement from football just before his 31st birthday.
-He then moved into a career in cinema, including roles in the films Elizabeth (1998), French Film (2008) and The Killer (2024).
+He then moved into a career in cinema, including roles in the films Elizabeth (1998), French Film (2008), Looking for Eric (2009) and The Killer (2024).
 In 2010, he debuted as a stage actor in Face au Paradis, a play directed by his wife, Rachida Brakni.
 Cantona took an interest in the sport of beach soccer; as player-manager of the France national beach soccer team, he won the 2005 FIFA Beach Soccer World Cup.